zavalit/corouser/README.md

 #### Preview

-Inspired by awesome [nikic aticle](https://nikic.github.io/2012/12/22/Cooperative-multitasking-using-coroutines-in-PHP.html), and is developed mostly for sake of learing a concept of coroutine in php
+Inspired by awesome [nikic aticle](https://nikic.github.io/2012/12/22/Cooperative-multitasking-using-coroutines-in-PHP.html), and is developed primaraly for the sake of learing a concept of coroutine in php, at this stage it is not for production at all.

 #### Install it per Composer